 Relative Strength Index (RSI)

-A momentum oscillator designed by J. Welles Wilder to measure the speed and change of price movements.
+A popular momentum oscillator that measures the speed and change of price movements.
 Oscillating between 0 and 100, the RSI determines a security is overbought over 70 and oversold below 30.
 The data is generally measured over a period of 14 trading days.

 The gain or loss of a security over a set period of time, usually represented as a percentage.